ideasonpurpose/ansible-playbooks/README.md

 There are two main playbooks:

 * **admin.yml**
-    Sets up the admin account with some of my preferred settings and tools
+    Sets up an admin account on the target computer with some of my preferred settings and tools.
+This can also be used to reset an admin account back to a clean state.
 * **user.yml**
     Sets up the new user account and a bunch of default settings